Teenagers and alcohol: what you need to know

-You might not think of alcohol as a drug, but it’s a substance that affects your body, behaviour and decision-making abilities.
-You can get addicted to alcohol.
+Alcohol is an addictive drug that affects your body, behaviour and decision-making abilities.
 It’s one of the drugs that young people use the most, and it can be one of the most damaging drugs.
 It’s also the most commonly used drug for Australians of all ages.

 Talking with your child about alcohol use

-Talking about alcohol use can be tricky, but it’s an important way to prevent or limit your child’s use of alcohol.
+Talking about alcohol use is an important way to prevent or limit your child’s use of alcohol.

 - discuss values and expectations about alcohol use in your family